noend/cv/README.md

 - **Clean UI with Expandable Sections**
   Designed for clarity and professionalism, with optional future sections for customization.

+- **AI-Assisted Development**
+  This project was approximately 99% generated with AI assistance, showcasing modern development workflows.

 > ⚠️ **Security Note:**
 > It is strongly recommended not to upload the `admin/` folder to your production server unless properly secured.
 You can run the admin interface locally or restrict access during deployment.